naveen200848/whatsappunbanwebsitecodegit/trickle/notes/README.md

 - WhatsApp logo symbol (phone icon in circle)
 - Lucide icons for UI elements
 - Professional headshots for social proof

+## Keyword Strategy

+The website targets over 200 specific keywords related to WhatsApp bans, including:
+- Error messages users see ("this account can no longer use whatsapp")
+- Solutions users search for ("how to fix whatsapp banned due to spam")
+- Regional variations in Hindi, Tamil, Telugu, Kannada, Bengali, Urdu, Malayalam, Marathi
+- Business-specific ban issues
+- Technical troubleshooting queries
+- Recovery and unbanning procedures